-The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (TNAP).
+The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (Road Maps) (Transportation Noise Action Plan (TNAP)).

-Baseline noise levels are likely to be primarily influenced by traffic travelling along the A86 trunk road, with secondary influences from nearby agricultural practices and urban activities within Kingussie.
+Baseline noise levels within both schemes are likely to be primarily influenced by traffic travelling along the A86 trunk road, with secondary influences from nearby agricultural and forestry practices.